 Mitigant: The borrower needs to quantify its rebate levels early in the negotiations and be prepared to challenge the bank’s assumptions if considered too high.
 IT systems often need special configuration to be able to recognise rebate deductions during the cash application process to enable accurate reporting to the bank; otherwise, there could be a build up of borrowings against funds that have in fact been kept by the customers.

 Specific Reserves – ‘Other’ amounts that the bank may set aside against perceived risks arising from the factored receivables, a classic example being lack of adequate credit insurance, or accounting discrepancies in the reconciliation of the factored receivables.

-Borrowers should seek to minimise any ‘open ended’ provisions permitting the bank to make reserves at is sole discretion; the permitted situations for taking special reserves should be restricted to an exhaustive list of items that the bank & borrower can quantify.
+Borrowers should seek to minimise any ‘open-ended’ provisions permitting the bank to make reserves at its sole discretion; the permitted situations for taking special reserves should be restricted to an exhaustive list of items that the bank & borrower can quantify.

 Note that most of the principles explained above are also applicable to other similar financing arrangements such as Asset Backed Lending where maximisation of a collateralised “Borrowing Base” is desired by the borrow

 Huge reconciliation and withholding issues can occur when factored receivables continue to pay into non-factored (and unpledged) bank accounts that the bank does not have access to and (vice versa) non-factored customers may incorrectly pay into factored (Pledged and blocked) bank accounts, thus blocking the flow of free cash to the borrower.
 Close attention must be paid to the identification of customers as factored and non-factored in the Accounts Payable / ERP systems of the borrower, and cash application staff need to be trained in managing cash flowing into two separate environments and to spot and fix errors quickly when they occur.